Illinois Nurse Practice Act: Facility Guide

 Improving NPA Compliance: 3 Tips for Facilities

-Now that you know what’s outlined in the Illinois Nurse Practice Act, you’re probably wondering what steps you can take to promote compliance at your facility.
+Now that you know what’s outlined in the Illinois Nursing Practice Act, you’re probably wondering what steps you can take to promote compliance at your facility.
 Here are three ways that you can help your nursing staff stay within their scope of practice and keep patients safe.

 1. Stay Informed Through the Nursing Workforce Center (NWC)